 As a retiree, you can change your mailing address online from your FRS Online account or use the Mailing Address Change Request, Form ADDCH-1, available on the Retirees page of the division's website, www.frs.myflorida.com.

-Inform the Division of Retirement immediately of any change in your mailing address to avoid any delay in receiving mail from the division's office.
+Inform the Division of Retirement immediately of any change in your mailing address to avoid delays in receiving mail from the division's office.
+Mailed retirement benefit payments are not forwarded by the Post Office.
 If your correspondence is returned by the Post Office as undeliverable, the division may place a hold on your monthly benefit payments until the reason for the returned mail is determined.
 If your benefit payment is mailed to you, the division must receive your change of address by the fifth of the month for your payment to be mailed to your new address at the end of that month.